dubzzz/fast-check/README.md

 ## Code Contributors

-This project would not be the same with them 💖 - [Become one of them](CONTRIBUTING.md)
+This project would not be the same without them 💖 - [Become one of them](CONTRIBUTING.md)

 <a href="https://github.com/dubzzz/fast-check/graphs/contributors"><img src="https://opencollective.com/fast-check/contributors.svg?width=890&button=false" /></a>